What are reserve powers?

 The Governor-General’s reserve powers are generally agreed to include:

-• The power to appoint a prime minister if a federal election has not resulted in a clear outcome
+- the power to appoint a prime minister if a federal election has not resulted in a clear outcome

-• The power to dismiss a prime minister if they have lost the support of the majority of the House of Representatives
+- the power to dismiss a prime minister if they have lost the support of the majority of the House of Representatives

-• The power to refuse a request for a double dissolution
+- the power to refuse a request for a double dissolution

-• The power to dismiss a prime minister or minister if they break the law
+- the power to dismiss a prime minister or minister if they break the law

-• The power to refuse a request from a prime minister to call an election.
+- the power to refuse a request from a prime minister to call an election.

 The use of reserve powers by Governors-General is rare.
 In fact, they have only been used a handful of times.
 An example is in 1909 when Governor-General William Humble Ward refused to agree to an election after the government lost the support of the majority of members in the House of Representatives.
 Instead, he commissioned Alfred Deakin as Prime Minister and asked him to form a coalition government (the Fusion Government).

-The Governor-General swearing-in the Prime Minister.
+Australia's 27th Governor-General swearing-in the Prime Minister.

 DPS Auspic